 (b) the law of New South Wales is irrelevant and the Courts of New South Wales have no jurisdiction;

 (c) we do not now have, and nor will we be seeking, any instructions to accept service of any misconceived proceedings that your client should care to issue in New South Wales.

 Viola’s solicitors noted the Bermuda lawyers’ statement and invited them to address the question of notional estate, both generally and by specific reference to particular items of property located in New South Wales, which they contend constitutes the notional estate.

-Notional estate provisions brought to the forefront the distinction of ‘estate versus notional estate’ that had been implicit in the decisions on the legislation prior to the introduction of the Family Provision Act 1982(NSW).
-It made explicit in the legislation that ‘estate’ and ‘notional estate’ were different.
+Notional estate provisions brought to the forefront the distinction of ‘estate versus notional estate’ that had been implicit in the decisions using the legislation prior to the introduction of the Family Provision Act 1982(NSW).
+The legislation ensures that ‘estate’ and ‘notional estate’ were different.
 Things subject to contracts (like mutual wills) were not within the definition of ‘estate’.
-To bring such property within the legislation required now the application of the complex procedures and definitions of ‘notional estate’.
+To bring such property within the legislation required the application of complex procedures and definitions of ‘notional estate’.
 This requires a particular kind of transaction, an absence of relevant consideration, a defined time frame in which the transaction took effect and a range of other matters to be considered before property can be designated as notional estate and made the subject of an order for family provision under the Act.

 Joy submitted that if the case were hashed out in open court, it would cause embarrassment, resentment and prurient media attention, which her husband never wanted and specifically avoided.
 Similarly the exact size of the estate shouldn’t be of relevance to the case.